deondreE/leaf-js/leaf-docs/docs/reference.md

 This is a general reference of the inner workings of the leaf system.

+Leaf store all information in the form of TOML, allowing for data to be simply abstracted from one source of truth.

+---

 ## Static Scenes

 Scenes that are not modified at runtime will write to file at buildtime.

-> Static scenes are built to .YAML.
-Depending on the parser.
+> Note: static scenes are built to a .TOML format making then about 2kb in size and it allows for us to store all information directly on the client instead of reading the info in realtime.

 Static scenes are driven directly by there paser.
 The user supplies a file format then a parse function is run on that specific file type.
 After that everything required for rendering is defined within the parsers class.

 `parse{FileType}`: parses the data from the given file, currently loads it into memory will eventually stream into chunks for more efficient processing.

-`getShaderString`: This is specifically for dyn scenes.
+`getShaderString`: returns the default shader in string form, by default it is setup to return ShaderModule.

-`createBuffers`: Returns all required buffers and their required data inside of them.
+`createBuffers`: Returns all required buffers and writes required data inside of them.

-`createPipeline`: Creates a pipeline for the specific requirements of that file type.
+`createPipeline`: Creates a pipeline for the general requirements of that filetype, sometimes the buffers need to be scaled based on the number of verticies, or Ghost verticies need to be added.

-`render`: Renders the object.

-- VertexBuffer: Defined inside the parser class returned from the parsing of the file
-- UniformBuffer: Shared across all models, but unqiue due to js implemenatation of buffer.
+- *UniformBuffer*: Shared across all models, shared across all buffers, is more of a dyn heap then a buffer.
+Stores color, rotation, scale.
+Anything that effects the overall object.
-- MVPBuffer: The Model View Player buffer is a single defined buffer shared across a single instance.

-> painpoints: Too much memory usage.
+---

 ## Rendering